How to Set a Marketing Budget

 This essential step allows businesses to set a baseline for measuring return on investment (ROI) – but more on that shortly.

-4) Set business goals
+4) Set Business Goals

 Now you’ve established how much money could be spent on your marketing, it’s time to set some goals.